divyanshu-rawat/Rating-Application/README.md

 I like to use mysql, so I suggest installing mysql.
 Once that is installed, execute the following commands don't worry it is inbuilt in Wamp server !.

-If you are using wamp you can try this.
+...If you are using wamp you can try this.
 Just type use your_Database_name first.

 Click your wamp server icon then look for MYSQL > MSQL Console then run it.